praneybehl/claude-code-review-mcp/README.md

 **Version: 1.0.0**

-An MCP (Model Context Protocol) server that provides a powerful tool to perform code reviews using various Large Language Models (LLMs) via the Vercel AI SDK.
+An MCP (Model Context Protocol) server that provides a powerful tool to perform code reviews using various Large Language Models (LLMs).
 This server is designed to be seamlessly integrated with AI coding assistants like Anthropic's Claude Code, Cursor, Windsurf, or other MCP-compatible clients.

-> **Note:** This tool was initially created for Claude Code but has since been expanded to support other AI IDEs.
+> **Note:** This tool was initially created for Claude Code but has since been expanded to support other AI IDEs and Claude Desktop.
 See the integration guides for [Claude Code](#integration-with-claude-code), [Cursor](#cursor-integration), and [Windsurf](#windsurf-integration).

 It analyzes `git diff` output for staged changes, differences from HEAD, or differences between branches, providing contextualized reviews based on your task description and project details.